Innisfail Court House: Heritage listing

 The court house was listed on the former Register of the National Estate.
 Innisfail Court House was listed on the Queensland Heritage Register on 13 January 1995 having satisfied the following criteria.

-The place is important in demonstrating the evolution or pattern of Queensland's history.

 Completed in 1939 as the third court house in Innisfail, this building survives as an example of the development of Innisfail as a commercial and official centre for the surrounding district from the late nineteenth century, and of the prosperity accompanying the expansion of settlement and the sugar industry in the Johnstone area during the early twentieth century.

-The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The Innisfail Court House is a good example of a substantial brick court house which reflects the high standard of Government buildings in Queensland designed by the Department of Public Works during the early-mid 20th century.

-The place is important because of its aesthetic significance.

 The form of the building in relation to its prominent corner location, scale and materials, contribute to the Edith and Rankin Street streetscapes and Innisfail townscape.

-The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Designed and constructed as part of a Government initiated Works scheme created to generate employment throughout Queensland during the 1930s, the Innisfail Court House is also a fine example of the work completed under this scheme.